C2DH/ranketwo/pages/index.md

     caption: "Automatic data processing.
 Copyright @ 2018"

 sentences:

   - Ranke/2 is a teaching platform on digital source criticism
   - It teaches how to critically assess digital historical sources
   - It explains how analogue sources are transformed into digital representations
   - Each lesson covers a specific type of data

 ---
-**Ranke.2** is a teaching platform with lessons on how to critically assess and work with digital historical sources.
-Each lesson focuses on a particular type of historical source and discusses how to apply source criticism to its digital representation..

 <!-- more -->